cloudfoundry/diego-notes/README.md

 ### Task Lifecycle

-Here's a happy path overview of the Task lifecycle, just to set the stage.
-Many more details will follow.
+Here's a happy path overview of the Task lifecycle:

 - When a new Task is created by the Receptor it:
 	+ Creates a Task in the `PENDING` state
 	+ Sends a start request to the Auctioneer
 - The Auctioneer picks a Cell to run the Task
-- The Rep creates a container reservation, CAS the Task to `RUNNING`, then starts the contianer running.
+- The Rep creates a container reservation (and then ACKs the Auctioneer's request)
+- Upon success the Rep CAS the Task from `PENDING` to `RUNNING`
+- Upon success the Rep starts the container running.
 - When the container completes (succesfully or otherwise) the Rep CAS the Task to `COMPLETED`
 	+ If the Task has a `CompletionCallback` URL this sends a message to the Receptor to handle resolving the Task.
 - The Receptor CAS the Task to `RESOLVING` and calls the `CompletionCallback`